top of page

 Music Tour cum Master Class to Scotland

-The post exam week in July was especially exciting for our musicians.
-In 3-13 July 2018, the School Choir and Recorder Team went on a very fruitful exchange and performance tour to Scotland and England.
-The tour was led by our Music Director, Ms. Celia Lee, together with the choir and recorder team conductor.
-During the music educational tour, in which students attended choral workshops and recorder workshop at University of Scotland, students performed their own piece of music at the historical site, at Dunblane Cathedral, Holy Trinity Church of Stirling,
+The post-exam week in July was especially exciting for our musicians.
+From 3rd to 13th July 2018, the school choir and recorder team embarked on a highly fruitful exchange and performance tour to Scotland and England.
+During this music educational tour, students attended choral workshops and a recorder workshop at the University of Scotland.
+They also had the opportunity to perform their own piece of music at historical sites such as Dunblane Cathedral and Holy Trinity Church of Stirling.
+The students actively participated in an exciting musical exchange, which included enjoyable rehearsals and a memorable performance under the guidance of renowned European music educators.

 Physical Development